FleekHQ/fleek-docs/docs/internet-computer-hosting/site-deployment.md

     IMPORTANT: At the moment, there is a 2.5GB (approximate) storage limit on IC canisters; This doesn't affect most static websites, but a quick an easy way to bypass this is to host/store media files on IPFS with Fleek!
 And embed them through the public/open URL we provide.
 This amount might increase with the Internet Computers continuous development.

-With Fleek's [Internet Computer Gateway](https://docs.fleek.co/internet-computer-hosting/ic-gateway-proxy/), we take care of power SSL certificates, custom DNS domains, and all necessary components to make your Canister-hosted static site reachable via the current web and HTTP.

 This set of tools that are part of the nexus between the current web (Web 2.0) and the next web (Web 3.0) will be progressively replaced.
 For example, by native support for the IC resolving on applications/websites that could help eliminate the need for bridges.

 ### Other resources: IC Deploy GitHub Action